 “Spank daddy and spank daddy good,” I told him.

 A little while later, after Gulliver had spanked me a dozen or so times, the police came to the park to ask me some questions.
-I thought it was a bit much that the police would need to investigate a kindergartner’s sexism, but one of the other parents must have called them after seeing Gulliver spank me on the playground.
-I suppose the parent heard about what Gulliver had done — re: the turn gap he had created on the slide — and decided to call it in.
+I thought it was a bit much that the police would need to investigate a kindergartner’s sexism, but one of the other parents must have called them after seeing Gulliver’s behavior on the playground.
 Though it may not have been necessary I was still encouraged that our law enforcement officials were taking social violence like this seriously enough to respond.

 The police asked me what exactly had happened so I told them about Gulliver, the girl, and the slide.
 Most of their questions revolved around the spanking itself, however.
 (Presumably, they were already informed of the other details by the little girl, her mother, or someone else.)
 Regardless, I answered every question they asked, such as how often my son spanks me. (“Often enough to get the job done,” I told them.)

 “We need to take this kid into custody.
 This is sick,” the younger officer said to the older one.

-The more senior officer explained to his partner that there was nothing they could do, though, because although what transpired was, “gross” and “unhinged” it wasn’t against any laws.
+The more senior officer explained to his partner that there was nothing they could do, however, because although what transpired was, “gross” and “unhinged” it wasn’t against any laws.
 I agreed with the officers that my son had been behaving disgustingly and assured them that he’d be spanking me again soon if I thought he was asking for it.
 Still, I wanted to assure them that I was optimistic Gulliver would one day understand what it meant to be a socially conscious man.

 “He’s young, but he can get it,” I told them with a smile.